tomhuang12/awesome-k8s-resources/readme.md

 - [Example: Deploying WordPress and MySQL with Persistent Volumes](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/) - This tutorial shows you how to deploy a WordPress site and a MySQL database using Minikube.
 - [Example: Deploying Cassandra with a StatefulSet](https://kubernetes.io/docs/tutorials/stateful-application/cassandra/) - This tutorial shows you how to run Apache Cassandra on Kubernetes.
 Cassandra, a database, needs persistent storage to provide data durability.
 - [Running ZooKeeper, A Distributed System Coordinator](https://kubernetes.io/docs/tutorials/stateful-application/zookeeper/) - This tutorial demonstrates running Apache Zookeeper on Kubernetes using StatefulSets, PodDisruptionBudgets, and PodAntiAffinity.
-- [Set Up a CI/CD Pipeline with Kubernetes](https://www.linux.com/audience/enterprise/set-cicd-pipeline-kubernetes-part-1-overview/) - A end-to-end guide to set up a CI/CD Pipeline with Kuebernetes
+- [Set Up a CI/CD Pipeline with Kubernetes](https://www.linux.com/audience/enterprise/set-cicd-pipeline-kubernetes-part-1-overview/) - A end-to-end guide to set up a CI/CD Pipeline with Kubernetes.

 ## Contribute